ChronosOutOfTime/ESlint-prettier-react-webpack-tutorial/readme.md

 So this is it, this project can be used with any framework you like, some changes may be needed in the .eslintrc.js and .babelrc

+If you have any suggestions you can:
+- open an issue
+- open a PR
+- fork it and do whatever you want
+- comment on the youtube channel or discord

 I hoped i helped anybody with this little demo and if you liked this you can subscribe:
 - on my [youtube channel](https://www.youtube.com/channel/UCOQOna7UFhT2skDitsDXaLA/videos)
 - on my [discord channel](https://discord.com/channels/760625029930156042/760625029930156045)